SGA-A/c2c/README.md

   -  Generate a random fact or even ideas of what to do if you're bored..
   -  And so much more..
 -  Some owner-only features I am proud of
-  - Playing local files in a voice-channel (yes)
   - Having **a lot** of control over the economy system
     -  Kick users off the economy system, generate assets without paying etc.
     -  Ability to modify any attribute of the economy system with ease of any user (credits to [DB Browser for SQlite](https://sqlitebrowser.org/) for this.)